choiseunghyeon/vscode-multi-project/README.md

 ## Features

-- you can set multi project no matter project path in single workspace
+- set multi project no matter project path in single workspace
+  - with configuration / explorer contextmenu
+- set multi files (like bookmark) no matter file path in single workspace
+  - with configuration / explorer contextmenu
+- open project
+  - with multi project explorer / open project command in command palette

 ## Release Notes